Membrane potential: Ion concentration gradients

+In the simplest case, illustrated in the top diagram ("Ion concentration gradients"), if the membrane is selectively permeable to potassium, these positively charged ions can diffuse down the concentration gradient to the outside of the cell, leaving behind uncompensated negative charges.
+This separation of charges is what causes the membrane potential.

+The system as a whole is electro-neutral.
+The uncompensated positive charges outside the cell, and the uncompensated negative charges inside the cell, physically line up on the membrane surface and attract each other across the lipid bilayer.
+Thus, the membrane potential is physically located only in the immediate vicinity of the membrane.
+It is the separation of these charges across the membrane that is the basis of the membrane voltage.

+The top diagram is only an approximation of the ionic contributions to the membrane potential.
+Other ions including sodium, chloride, calcium, and others play a more minor role, even though they have strong concentration gradients, because they have more limited permeability than potassium.

 Physical basis

 The membrane potential in a cell derives ultimately from two factors: electrical force and diffusion.
 Electrical force arises from the mutual attraction between particles with opposite electrical charges (positive and negative) and the mutual repulsion between particles with the same type of charge (both positive or both negative).
 Diffusion arises from the statistical tendency of particles to redistribute from regions where they are highly concentrated to regions where the concentration is low.